What We Do ~ GFWC Club Manual and More

 GFWC Special Programs and Community Service Programs

-The goal of the GFWC Signature Program is to increase awareness of and help prevent the widespread occurrence of domestic abuse in communities across the Nation by working with national domestic violence networks, supporting existing activities, working with various established programs, and initiating educational opportunities for club members and local citizens.
-GFWC aims to be a powerful voice for those who have no voice.
+The goal of the GFWC Signature Program is to increase awareness of and help prevent the widespread occurrence of domestic abuse in communities across the nation by working with national domestic violence networks, supporting existing activities, working with various established programs, and initiating educational opportunities for club members and local citizens.
+GFWC aims to be a powerful voice for victims and survivors.

 The Signature Program has eight areas of focus:

-The goal of the GFWC Signature Program is to increase awareness of and help prevent the widespread occurrence of domestic abuse in communities across the Nation by working with national domestic violence networks, supporting existing activities, working with various established programs, and initiating educational opportunities for club members and local citizens.
-GFWC aims to be a powerful voice for those who have no voice.
+The goal of the GFWC Signature Program is to increase awareness of and help prevent the widespread occurrence of domestic abuse in communities across the nation by working with national domestic violence networks, supporting existing activities, working with various established programs, and initiating educational opportunities for club members and local citizens.
+GFWC aims to be a powerful voice for victims and survivors.

 The Signature Program has eight areas of focus: